LinkedIn profile: https://www.linkedin.com/in/juszak

 A large part of what I’ve been doing since covid disrupted some activities is providing training and support to software developers in the design and implementation of distributed systems (using C++, C#, and Java).
 This includes interface design and utilizing specialized SDKs and APIs to develop applications (primarily related to range instrumentation monitoring and control, and entity-level simulation).
 Prior to the covid19 pandemic, most of the training and support I provided was onsite.
 Since then, most of the training and support I’ve provided has been via web conferencing technologies such as Microsoft Teams (part of “DoD365”).
 I also support other DoD teams as needed, providing static application security testing (SAST), networking monitoring and testing capabilities, data management capabilities, etc.

 October 2007 to September 2013

-I built network gateways between M&S architectures (e.g. TENA) and tactical communication protocols (e.g. Link-16).
-I trained software teams in preparation for the development of new DOD range interfaces.
-I developed a specialized DOD live disk that enables network testing and troubleshooting using existing DOD computers without affecting their controlled configurations.
-I provided engineering support for numerous DOD projects (e.g. the Joint Distributed Infrared Counter Measure (IRCM) Ground-Test System (JDIGS), the B-1 Fully Integrated Data Link (FIDL), the B-52 Combat Network Communications Technology (CONECT), the Joint Integrated Air & Missile Defense Office (JIAMDO) Joint Sensor Integration (JSI) FY2010 event, etc.).
-I helped integrate numerous new sites across the US into the JMETC infrastructure.
+I built network gateways between M&S architectures (e.g., TENA) and tactical communication protocols (e.g., Link-16).
+I trained software teams in preparation for the development of new DoD range interfaces.
+I developed a specialized DoD “live disk” that enables network testing and troubleshooting using existing DoD computers without affecting their controlled configurations.
+I provided engineering support for numerous DoD projects (e.g., the Joint Distributed Infrared Counter Measure (IRCM) Ground-Test System (JDIGS), the B-1 Fully Integrated Data Link (FIDL), the B-52 Combat Network Communications Technology (CONECT), the Joint Integrated Air & Missile Defense Office (JIAMDO) Joint Sensor Integration (JSI) FY2010 event, etc.).
+I helped integrate numerous new sites into the JMETC infrastructure.